 Sylvia Estes is an assistant gallery curator and artist living in Kingston, New York

 Sarah’s practice begins with associative writing and drawing, and works its way into naturally undulating and unpredictable coiled clay forms.
 Sarah’s relationship with her material is one of admiration — a pure, almost childlike awe of the ability to sculpt with earth.
 While rolling and layering clay coils, Sarah utilizes a repetitive pinching process to create extraordinarily complex forms that recall intricate sand and rock formations at grand scale.
 In a nod to the inevitability of growth and practicality, Sarah’s forms are also utilitarian: they are vases for flowers or cavernous coffee tables that house everyday objects.

-Sarah is a ceramic artist living in Hudson, New York.
+Sarah is a ceramic artist living in Chatham, New York.
 Since 2011, she has developed her practice independently and through various mentorships, including working under noted ceramic artists in New York, New Mexico, and South Korea, before establishing Sarah Mijares Studio in 2020.

 Laura’s sculptures begin as familiar whole pieces: found stones of varying shapes, weights, textures, and colors.
 Using ancient knotting and textile techniques, Laura creates intricately webbed containers for each stone, exploring different patterns, rhythms, loops, and cycles to conform to the existing framework of the foraged object.
 In direct opposition to the happenstance of picking up a stone along the beach, Laura considers each piece a building site where she can perform her own painstaking practice of patience and discipline.
 The product and beauty of her finished work is at once intuitive, historical, natural, and obsessive.